Faculty and Staff Edition

 Final Exams Hours

-Hesburgh Library will begin final exams hours on Sunday, April 21.
+Hesburgh Library began final exams hours Sunday, April 21.
 The library will be open 24 hours a day, seven days a week, through 11 p.m.
 Friday, May 10.
 Review all branch and service desk hours.

 Keep up to date on new hires and colleagues celebrating service anniversaries.
 Obituaries and memorial information may be found at In Memory.
 Please contact askHR at 631-5900 to submit obituary and memorial updates.